-Digital transactions in the recent years have transformed the entire banking services.
+Digital transactions in recent years have transformed the entire banking sector.
 With the advent of net banking, credit cards, debit cards and e-wallets, the traditional manual bank work has declined.
-However, in some of the pure banking processes, a cancelled cheque is a requisite for verifying your bank account.
+Even in this era of fingertip banking, a cancelled cheque is a requisite for various purposes like verifying your identity and so on.
 If you are still wondering why a cancelled cheque is used, read on to know the answers.

 The purpose of a cancelled cheque is that it should not be misused by anyone and no one can withdraw money without your knowledge.